vkhazin/restfulapi-courseware/README.md

-# Swagger and Micro-services #
+# Swagger and Micro-Services #

 ## Description ##

 * Microservice architecture structures applications as a collection of loosely coupled services
-* More than 70 percent of companies want to intensify their usage of Micro-services in 2017 according to <a href="./media/leanIX_Microservices-Study.pdf" target="_blank"></a>
+* More than 70 percent of companies want to intensify their usage of Micro-services in 2017 according to <a href="./media/leanIX_Microservices-Study.pdf" target="_blank">leanIX study</a>
 * Motivations behind micro-services adoption:
   * improvement in IT agility by reducing risk of big-bang releases and/or re-tooling
   * easier development maintainability with simpler code base